PierreDeneuville/PierreDeneuville/README.md

 - 👋 Hi, I’m @PierreDeneuville
 - 👀 I’m interested in DIY 🧰, spearfishing :fish:
-- 🌱 I’m currently learning HTML, CSS, JavaScript, Ruby...and some C++  tricks with Arduino cards
+- 🌱 I’m currently learning Ruby on rails, JavaScript, ...and some C++  tricks with Arduino cards
 - 💞️ I’m looking to collaborate on Electronics projects, Product Management, Board games projects
 - 📫 How to reach me?
 Just ping me on [linkedin](www.linkedin.com/in/pierre-deneuville-80982714)